Quviasukvik: Timing

 The Quviasukvik festival starts on Christmas Eve and ends on January 7.
 This festival celebrates the coming of the new year and the sea goddess, Sedna and the transferring of spirits for good luck in the new year.
 During these days, many traditional customs are displayed.
-Due to Christian influences, Christmas was considered a new year to the Inuit.
+Due to Christian influences, Christmas was considered a new year to the Inuit which gave the festival its name.